kevinyswong/kevinyswong.github.io/index.md

 around me believes, and we fear those who don't."

-In America, we have a party that knows it is losing power and instead of a graceful handover and adapting to times, it resorts to pathetic measures like gerrymandering and restricting the voting rights of Americans who are not on their side, the whole party patently struggling to hold on to dear life.
+In America, we have a party that knows it is losing power and instead of a graceful handover and adapting to the times, it resorts to pathetic measures like gerrymandering and restricting the voting rights of Americans who are not on their side, the whole party patently struggling to hold on to dear life.
 I can respect Scruton, but I can't respect the whole line of Republican senators who ride on disinformation, sending the wrong message to working class Americans to vote against their interests so the rich can have lower taxes, those Republicans who sell religious and national purity like Mitch McConnell—whose wife happens to be Chinese and who is responsible for his wealth—and Ted Cruz, and their predecessor William Buckley Jr. who would have rather resorted to lies and elitism rather than accept progress.
 Why all the opposition to change?
 Martin Luther posting his NINETY-FIVE THESES on a church's door sounds pretty radical.
 A group of 102 religious pilgrims seeking religious freedom sailing on the Mayflower to a new, largely unknown continent sounds pretty radical.
 The French Revolution sounds pretty radical.
-This is the pattern of human civilization: the today's radical is tomorrow's past, as certain and unyieldable as the iron law of history.
+This is the pattern of human
+civilization: today's radical is tomorrow's past, as certain and unyieldable as the iron law of history.
 As Schopenhauer put it, "All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."
-For the logical among us, think of it this way: jump forward on the timeline and look back; today's radicalism is already the past.
+For the logical among us, think of it this way: jump forward on the timeline and look back; today's radicalism is already in the past.
 This is not to say all change is progress.
 Marxism, Nazism, Communism, Fascism, anarchy, populism, nuclear fallout, and nativism are not avenues of progress.
 Progress is determined by what works as a push forward for humanity, not by self-interest, power-mongering, greed, and blinkered nationalism.

 The remainder of this post discusses Scruton.
 In considering my differences against Scruton, I can't help but also notice the immense similarities, and I